ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Introduction to Digital Twins

  - Still a buzzword, but enclosing on a definition...
- - 4 components: phyisical model, virtual model, communication services and the data
+ - Four key components: physical model, virtual model, data, and communication services.
- - As of today, they result as standalone applications
+ - Currently mostly standalone systems with limited interoperability, especially in collected and exploited data.

 :::: {.columns}
 ::: {.column width="50%"}